Breast Cancer Linked to Red Meat Consumption

 This review has prompted cancer researchers to investigate the link between breast cancer and meat intake more definitively.

-NIH focuses on breast cancer- meat link
+NIH focuses on breast cancer and meat

 One group of cancer researchers has significant clout and resources at its disposal to investigate this more definitely: Scientists at the National Cancer Institute of the National Institutes of Health, to be specific.